sopra-fs24-group-17/client/README.md

 You can verify that the server is running by visiting `localhost:8080` in your browser.
 You can access the local hosted application (client) by visiting `localhost:3000`

+NOTE: The server repository can be found [here](https://github.com/sopra-fs24-group-17/client)

 #### Cloud service
 The application is hosted in google cloud service.